-Sparse domination has been a very successful tool to analyze the $L^p$-norms of operators and functions, and especially so to tackle delicate quantitative questions pertaining to the $L^1$ (or weak-$L^1$) norm.
-All available sparse domination techniques are critically based on an estimate for an operator that does not see any cancellation present in the function $f$.
-Indeed, sparse families are generally constructed using the level sets of some operator for which a local weak-type estimate is available, which is the key to averaging over a family that ends up being sparse.
-The process eliminates any information about the cancellation --or the smoothness-- of the functions involved, and while that is harmless for weak-type estimates (or strong-type ones), one cannot hope to get any results applicable to spaces in which cancellation is essential, like the Hardy space $\Hardy^1$.
-Indeed, $\SpOp_\Ss|f|$ is not an $L^1$ function, so \eqref{eq:ClassicalSparse} does not recover the $\Hardy^1 \to L^1$ boundedness of $T$ when it holds.
-This is easiest to illustrate in the dyadic setting: if we let $\ms{D}$ be the standard dyadic grid and define
+Sparse domination has been a very successful tool to analyze the $L^p$-norms of operators and functions, and especially so to tackle delicate quantitative questions pertaining to the (weak) $L^1$-norm.
+All available sparse domination techniques are critically based on an estimate that does not see any cancellation present in the function $f$.
+Indeed, sparse families are generally constructed using the level sets of an operator for which a local weak-type estimate is available, which is the key to averaging over a family that ends up being sparse.
+The process eliminates any information about the cancellation --or the smoothness-- of the functions involved.
+While this is harmless for strong- or weak-type estimates, one cannot hope to get any results applicable to spaces in which cancellation is essential, like the Hardy space $\Hardy^1$.
+Indeed, $\SpOp_\Ss|f|$ is in general not an $L^1$ function for $f \in \Hardy^1$, so \eqref{eq:ClassicalSparse} cannot recover the $\Hardy^1 \to L^1$ boundedness of $T$.
+The problem is easiest to illustrate in the dyadic setting: if we let $\ms{D}$ be the standard dyadic grid and define

 then $\|f\|_{\Hardy^1_\D} = \|\MaxAvg_\D f\|_1$, and one is immediately tempted to search for sparse domination results of the form